-Zaldívar is an open-pit, heap-leach copper mine.
+The mine is located in the Andean Precordillera in Region II of northern Chile, approximately 1,400 kilometers north of Santiago and 175 kilometers southeast of the port city of Antofagasta.
+An open-pit, heap-leach copper mine, it lies at an average elevation of 3,000 meters.
 Pure cathode copper is produced by three stages of crushing and stacking, followed by heap leaching and bacterial activity to remove the copper from the ore.
 Run-of-mine dump leach material is placed on the old sulphide ore pad and leached.